Vaansh/leetcode/README.md

 # LeetCode

-1. Add file name to directory with the solution directly from LeetCode submission
+## Adding Solutions

+1. Add file name to directory with the solution directly from LeetCode submission.
 Example:

 ```
 $ touch "1.
 Two Sum"